 To redeem the time, you must consciously examine your current friends and the people you spend your time with and identify the contributions they are making to the fulfillment of your destiny.
 Some people are just time-wasters, and on your journey to redeem the time, time wasters are your enemies.

 Even if a friend isn’t taking you closer to your destiny, at least they shouldn’t take you away from it.
-And for those who aren’t taking you closer, you must spend lesser time with them even as you spend no time with those who take you away.
+And for those who aren’t taking you closer, you must spend less time with them even as you spend no time with those who take you away.

 Identify and seek the friends that you need that can help you get to your destination faster and stick with them; they alone should you spend your time with.